Putnam Park Wildflowers

 Other:

-Leaf description: attachment is alternate, type is compound
+Leaf description: attachment is alternate, type is compound.
+Leaves have three leaflets.

 Size: Leaflets are about 2 to 6 cm long and about 1 to 2.5 cm wide.